 A honeymoon is a great way to kick off your marriage and destress after the hectic planning and festivities that come with a wedding.
 Seating charts are a thing of the past, and the speeches have been given.
 All that’s left to focus on is relaxing and enjoying the trip.
+Here are six tips for budgeting for your honeymoon so you won’t have to worry about how much you’re spending during your time away.

 Planning and budgeting for your honeymoon (especially if you’re planning a destination wedding) are important to make sure you can relax and enjoy, but also to stay on track with your finances as you start this new chapter.